 My oncologist felt the same way but when I went back in three months for a follow-up CT scan, it was noted that now the nodules were growing in size.
 The oncologist suggested we do systemic therapy and recommended starting a targeted treatment.

-Luckily for me, I had started reading the kidney cancer ACOR list and came across an article by Steve Dunn who was treated with high dose IL-2 and responded with complete remission.
+Luckily for me, I had started reading patient stories and came across an article by Steve Dunn who was treated with high dose IL-2 and responded with complete remission.
 I started looking for oncologists that would offer this treatment but everywhere I went, I was told no for one reason or the other.
 I remember one doctor coming in the room, not even making an eye contact, and telling me that he only does this treatment for Olympic athletes.

 Right around that time, I started having some neurological symptoms.
 Like dizziness and vertigo and just a feeling of not being well.
 Every time I told my oncologist about it, he dismissed it as stress.

 In January of 2009, my worst fears came true.
 An MRI of my brain revealed multiple lesions.
 This is where I lost all my hope.
 I knew that high dose IL-2 would be off the table because a brain metastasis is one big contradiction for the treatment.